-When it comes to the maintenance of hedges, Surrey & Sussex Tree Surgery understands how difficult and time-consuming the process can be.
-With work commitments during the week and time spent with friends and family at the weekend, it’s easy to keep putting off hedge cutting work.
-However, certain hedge species can grow at a rate of 90cm per year.
-Before long, they become unkempt, shabby and start to dominate the environment in which they grow.
-Operating out of Cranleigh, our tree surgeons provide professional hedge cutting services across Surrey and Sussex, from Guildford to Petworth, and from Ashtead to Esher.
+Surrey & Sussex Tree Surgery understands how difficult, and how time-consuming, the hedge maintenance process can be.
+With work commitments and time spent with friends and family considered, it’s easy to delay essential hedge cutting work.
+Some hedges grow at a rate of 90cm per year and, before too long, they become unkempt, shabby and begin to dominate the environment in which they grow.

-As tree surgeons, we work with nature, not against it.
-With this in mind, Surrey & Sussex Tree Surgery undertakes hedge cutting services in full compliance with Hedgerows Regulations 1997 and the Wildlife and Countryside Act 1981.
-By adhering to these legislations, we ensure that our clients in Cranleigh, Esher, Guildford, Petworth, Ashtead and across the region, as well as ourselves as a company, meet all relevant legal responsibilities.
+Our tree surgeons work with nature, not against it.
+Surrey & Sussex Tree Surgery undertakes all hedge cutting work in compliance with the current Hedgerows Regulations 1997 and the Wildlife and Countryside Act 1981.
+Adhering to legislation helps customers in Cranleigh, Guildford, Petworth and the surrounding areas to meet their own legal responsibilities.

-The Hedgerows Regulations 1997 provides protected status to hedges based on their importance, location and length.
+The Hedgerows Regulations 1997 provide protected status for hedges based on their importance, location and length.

 Hedges of importance include: